talha89/DMProject2017/README.md

 # DMProject2017

+NOTE: Create your own copy of R file and work on it.
+This will help avoid the conflicts.
+At the end, we'll merge them up i na master file.

 Tasks:

 - Data cleaning.
 (Done, see if there's any more need for it). filtered_data.csv is the filtered data, original.csv is the original data file.